Cheap, cheerful, practical seven-seater

 What is it?

-The company colour is now a khaki green rather than dark blue, and its new logo is a minimalist Christmas cracker made up of a stylised D and C mashed together.
+It might be a bit strange to try and swallow the idea of Dacia as a 'lifestyle' brand rather than an overtly bargain basement one, but the cheap prices are still there, it's just the company colour is now khaki green rather than dark blue, and its new logo is a minimalist Christmas cracker made up of a stylised D and C mashed together.
 And why not.

-Well, the lifestyle schtick lasts as long as it takes to wave the price tag under your nose.
-The headline price is the £17,145 Dacia will ask for the entry-level car, which is less than half the cost of a Land Rover Discovery Sport or under a third of the price of an Audi Q7.
-Actually, Dacia thought it was putting the car up against the new Citroen Berlingo XL, but they went and made that car electric only and it costs around £32k.
+Like we said, the lifestyle schtick lasts as long as it takes to wave the price tag under your nose.
+You get seven seats as standard here, and the headline number is the £18,295 Dacia will ask for the entry level car, which is less than half the cost of a Land Rover Discovery Sport or under a third of the price of an Audi Q7.
+Actually, Dacia thought it was putting the car up against the new Citroen Berlingo XL, but they went and made that car electric only and it costs around £33k (though you can now get the five seater version with petrol or diesel power).

-For a long time that’s been the Dacia way, hasn’t it – wait until a Renault gets really old, do a post-life facelift and sell it for peanuts.
+For a long time the Dacia way was to wait until a Renault gets really old, do a post-life facelift and sell it for peanuts.
 The second-generation Dacia Sandero that went off sale in 2020 was based on a platform originally developed for the Renault Clio in 2002.
 Phew.

-Thankfully the latest Dacias are all based on Renault’s CMF-B platform, although the Duster is a holdout on the antique underpinnings, but it’ll only be around for a little while longer.
-There’s nothing about the Jogger that makes it feel old-fashioned: it’s certainly been built down to a price, but it doesn’t immediately let you know you’re driving something from another era.
-In fact it’s pretty decent to drive.
+Thankfully the latest Dacias are all based on Renault’s CMF-B platform, though the Duster is a holdout on the antique underpinnings, it’ll only be around for a little while longer.
+There’s nothing about the Jogger that makes it feel old-fashioned, in fact it’s pretty decent to drive.
+The petrol version feels pleasingly mechanical, and there's fun to be had working the little 109bhp 1.0-litre turbo 3cyl engine and stirring the six-speed manual gearbox.

-It does drive well – and it’s really thanks to the effort that Dacia has put in to keeping weight down on the car.
-It tips the scales at a frankly astonishing 1,200kg (the hybrid adds 185 kilos to that figure), which is light by any car’s standard let alone a seven-seat family wagon.
+It's no sports car of course, but yes, the Jogger does drive well – and it’s really thanks to the effort that Dacia has put in to keeping weight down.
+It tips the scales at a frankly astonishing 1,200kg (the hybrid adds 180kg to that figure), which is light by any car’s standard let alone a seven-seat family wagon.

-The front end of the Jogger feels proactive and alert on the way into corners because there isn’t so much weight hanging over the front wheels.
+The front end feels proactive and alert on the way into corners because there isn’t so much weight hanging over the front wheels.
 There’s decent steering feel too, and even a little kick through the gearstick as you come off the clutch.
 It’s the one aspect of the car that actually does feel old-fashioned, but refreshingly so.
+The hybrid carries more weight over the nose with the bigger engine and e-motor, but the car still feels spry on the move.

 Our choice from the range